Which travel insurance is best for medical conditions?

 - Covered2Go – Gold.

-Does travel insurance cover flight only?
+Does travel insurance cover existing medical conditions?

 Which pre existing conditions are not covered?